This post may contain affiliate links. Please read my disclosure and privacy policy.

 When should you dress a kale salad?

-Since kale has a tough texture, you may want to dress it up to 15 minutes before serving, so the leaves can soften and marinate in the dressing.
+Since kale has a tough texture, you may want to dress it 15 minutes before serving, allowing the leaves to soften and marinate in the dressing.
 Once dressed, it can be stored in the refrigerator for up to 3 days in an airtight container.
 The kale will become softer when stored, but not too soggy.

 Can I use a creamy dressing instead?